15 Best Vans To Live In Full Time

 6. School Bus

-I know it’s not a van, but you can’t have a list based on alternative living methods without including everyone’s dream tiny home.
-Ask any American traveller, and they’ll tell you that this little yellow bus is the best van to live in because of its space, its durability, and because converted busses look down-right awesome.
-Think about how many times these busses get used day-in-day-out when they’re in service.
-They’re kept in good nick by the schools and built to last because they have to get kids from A-to-B on time every day.
-Parts are readily available because American schools still use them, and their bright yellow colour means that you’ll never lose track of where you parked your home again (unless you’ve parked in a School that is…)
+I know it’s not a van, but you can’t have a list based on alternative living methods without including the poster child of the lifestyle.
+Ask any American traveller, and they’ll tell you that this little yellow bus is the best van to live in because of its space, its durability, and because converted busses look downright awesome.

 7. Renault Trafic